camunda/camunda-docs-manual/site/src/documents/api-references/spin/00-overview/00-introduction.html.md

 ---

-camunda Spin is a library for simple XML and JSON processing on the JVM (Java Virtual Machine), targeting Java and JVM-based scripting languages such as Groovy, JRuby, Jython, Javascript and Java Expression Language.
+Camunda Spin is a library for simple XML and JSON processing on the JVM (Java Virtual Machine), targeting Java and JVM-based scripting languages such as Groovy, JRuby, Jython, JavaScript and Java Expression Language.
 It provides a comprehensible fluent API for working with different data formats through lightweight wrapper objects.